rickparrish/CapSavvInator/README.md

 (Actually it only supports Start right now, since I need Usernames / API Keys for the other providers before I can port and test the code from CapSavvy)

-Check it out at http://csi.randm.ca
+Check it out at https://csi.randm.ca or http://csi.randm.ca